yourAngelBOY/kukuru-chase/README.md

 ## how to play the game

-1.  download the `index.html` file.
+1. download the `index.html` file from releases.
 2.  double click on it to open it in your web browser.
 3.  that's it!